The Best Essential Oils for Soap Making and How to Help Them 'Stick'

 How should I blend essential oils for soap making?

-There is also the view that some scents can be used to anchor others. for eg if you want a lemon scent do not use just lemon, try lemongrass and may chang which have a citrus scent but are much longer lasting.
+There is also the view that some scents can be used to anchor others. for eg if you want a lemon scent do not use just lemon, try lemongrass and may chang, both of which have a citrus scent but are much longer lasting as they are mid notes.
 Some such as peppermint are extremely strong and although a top note itself can overwhelm other scents very easily so go easy on that one.

-Try to use a range of notes in your blend, do not hesitate to use 4 or 5 different essential oils, it can often make a huge difference to your overall scent.
+Do consider using a range of notes in your blend, additionally do not hesitate to use 4 or 5 different essential oils, it can often make a huge difference to your overall scent.

 I love woody, musky scents such as Patchouli and find it pairs beautifully with other scents such as sweet orange and really helps the orange scent hang on in there.
 Ylang Ylang is one of those scents I cannot bear in the bottle but it is incredibly versatile and long lasting in soap, use it with grapefruit and geranium for a beautiful long lasting scent just go easy on the Ylang as it will over power.
 2 parts grapefruit to 3 parts geranium and 1 part ylang ylang is a good start but you can tweak to suit your individual preferences..